 Your child's key person will work in partnership with you to keep this record.
 To do this you and she will collect information about your child's needs, activities, interests and achievements.
 This information will enable the key person to identify your child's stage of progress.
 Together, we will then decide on how to help your child to move on to the next stage.

-Tapestry is an online learning journey that allows you to view what your child is learning almost as it happens!
+Tapestry is an online Learning Journey that allows you to view what your child is learning almost as it happens!
 Using the system, you can view your child's progress online and look at photographs, observations and reports put together by the key person.
-It provides links to the areas of learning and characteristics of effective learning in the early year’s foundation stage.
+It provides links to the areas of learning and characteristics of effective learning in the Early Year’s Foundation Stage.
 In addition, it also records your child’s levels of wellbeing and involvement to illustrate how comfortable and engaged they are in their learning.
-When showing progress tapestry refers to your child's level of development in age bands and highlights the next step to support their learning in the setting and at home.

 Furthermore, Tapestry allows you to add observations and photographs of your own as well as make comments about your child's progress at home.
 It is great to hear about these achievements such as swimming without armbands, giving up their dummy or writing the first letter of their name.

-Acknowledging the pleasure that the children gain from viewing the current learning journey, Acorn will compile a small learning folder of annotated photographs and samples of the children’s creation, this will run alongside Tapestry.
+Acknowledging the pleasure that the children gain from viewing the current Learning Journey, Acorn will compile a small learning folder of annotated photographs and samples of the children’s creations, this will run alongside Tapestry.